jadijadi/lpic1book/content/1102_setup_host_security.md

 -rw-r--r-- 1 root root 2.5K Jun  5 19:14 /etc/passwd
 ```

-To prevent this the `/etc/shadow` file is introduces.
-In modern systems, we only show a `*` at the location of the password in /etc/passwd and store the real password in `/etc/shadow` which has a very limited file access:
+To prevent this the `/etc/shadow` file is introduced.
+In modern systems, we only show a `*` at the location of the password in `/etc/passwd` and store the real password in `/etc/shadow` which has a very limited file access:

 ```text
 jadi@funlife ~$ grep jadi /etc/passwd